zsakowitz/ithkuil/README.md

 ## Features

-As of May 29, 2023, `@zsnout/ithkuil` can generate these types of words:
+As of May 29, 2023, `@zsnout/ithkuil` can generate every single kind of word in Ithkuil.
+And as of July 6, 2023, it can parse every single kind of word in Ithkuil.
+These word types include:

 - Formatives
 - Specialized Cs-root formatives
 - Specialized personal-reference formatives
+- Single- and dual- referentials
-- Referentials
+- Combination referentials
 - Affixual adjuncts
 - Bias adjuncts
 - Modular adjuncts